 This dynamic visual arts exhibition centre which showcases some of the most talented artists in modern and contemporary art.
-The Turner Contemporary aims to make art more open, fulfilling and relevant for all, so worth a visit.
+The Turner Contemporary aims to make art more open, fulfilling and relevant for all, so it's well worth a visit.

-Whether you are an experienced cyclist or a novice, you will find plenty to enjoy along the 27-mile (43.5km) route on the Isle of Thanet, the location of the first Viking landing in 449AD.
-The inland loop is on quiet lanes, taking in pretty Kentish villages with ancient churches such as St. Nicholas at Wade and passing Minster Abbey, one of England's oldest inhabited buildings founded in 670AD.
+Whether you are an experienced cyclist or a novice, you will find plenty to enjoy along the 27-mile (43.5km) route on the Isle of Thanet, the location of the first Viking landing in 449 AD.

 A short detour leads you to the 16-acre Monkton Nature Reserve, an important resource for the protection of wild flowers, including rare orchids.